isc-projects/kea/doc/sphinx/arm/ext-radius.rst

    pairs of hexadecimal digits separated by ``-``).

 -  ``client-id-pop0`` (default ``false``) - is used with
-   :ischooklib:`libdhcp_flex_id.so`.
-Removes the leading zero (or pair of zeroes in DHCPv6) type in the client id (duid in DHCPv6).
+   :ischooklib:`libdhcp_flex_id.so`; it removes the leading zero (or pair of zeroes in DHCPv6) type in the client ID (DUID in DHCPv6).
 See ``client-id-printable`` for any value implications when used in conjunction with it.

 -  ``client-id-printable`` (default ``false``) - checks whether the ``client-id``/``duid`` content is printable and uses it as is instead of in hexadecimal.
-Implies ``client-id-pop0`` and ``extract-duid`` as 0 and 255 are not printable.
+It implies that ``client-id-pop0`` and ``extract-duid`` as 0 and 255 are not printable.

--  ``deadtime`` (default ``0``) - is a mechanism that helps in sorting the servers such that the servers that have proved responsive so far are inquired first, and the servers that have proved unresponsive are left at the end.
+-  ``deadtime`` (default ``0``) - is a mechanism that helps in sorting the servers so those that have proved responsive so far are contacted first, and the servers that have proved unresponsive are left to try later.
 The deadtime value specifies the number of seconds after which a server is considered unresponsive.
 0 disables the mechanism.

 -  ``dictionary`` (default ``"/etc/kea/radius/dictionary"``) - is the
-   attribute and value dictionary.
-Note that it is a critical parameter.
+   attribute and value dictionary; note that it is a critical parameter.
    A dictionary is provided by Kea and is set by default.

--  ``extract-duid`` (default ``true``) - extracts the embedded duid from an RFC-4361-compliant DHCPv4 client id.
+-  ``extract-duid`` (default ``true``) - extracts the embedded DUID from an RFC 4361-compliant DHCPv4 client ID.
 See ``client-id-printable`` for any value implications when used in conjunction with it.

 -  ``identifier-type4`` (default ``"client-id"``) - specifies the identifier
-   type to build the User-Name attribute.
-It should be the same as the host identifier.
+   type to build the User-Name attribute for DHCPv4; it should be the same as the host identifier.
 When :ischooklib:`libdhcp_flex_id.so` is used, then ``replace-client-id`` must be set to ``true`` and ``client-id`` must be used with ``client-id-pop0`` enabled.

--  ``identifier-type6`` (default ``"duid"``) - specifies the identifier type to build the User-Name attribute.
-It should be the same as the host identifier.
+-  ``identifier-type6`` (default ``"duid"``) - specifies the identifier type to build the User-Name attribute for DHCPv6; it should be the same as the host identifier.
 When :ischooklib:`libdhcp_flex_id.so` is used, then ``replace-client-id`` must be set to ``true`` and ``duid`` must be used with ``client-id-pop0`` enabled.

 -  ``nas-ports`` (default ``[]``), specifies the NAS port to use in place of a subnet ID (default behavior).
-It is an array of maps, each map having two elements at most: the mandatory NAS port value, and, optionally, a selector consisting of either a subnet id, a subnet prefix, or a shared-network name.
+It is an array of maps, each map having two elements at most: the mandatory NAS port value, and optionally, a selector consisting of either a subnet ID, a subnet prefix, or a shared-network name.
-   If the selector is applied to the packet, the NAS port is used instead of the subnet id.
-When the subnet id is 0 or missing, the specified NAS port acts as a default.
-Its substition happens for all packets that did not match a selector.
+   If the selector is applied to the packet, the NAS port is used instead of the subnet ID.
+When the subnet ID is 0 or missing, the specified NAS port acts as a default.
+The substitution happens for all packets that did not match a selector.

 -  ``realm`` (default ``""``) - is the default realm.